Clearing Up Confusion About

 A "Mashiach ben Yosef" and a "Mashiach ben David"

-Even though this is about the modern Messiah (Mashiach) and not about Jesus of Nazareth, it should be noted that Jesus of Nazareth was known as Mashiach ben Yosef by multitudes of Jews who recognized that he was a Mashiach, an anointed son of Man and son of Joseph.
+Of course, Jesus of Nazareth was known as Mashiach ben Yosef by multitudes of Jews in his generation who recognized that he was a Mashiach, a spiritually anointed son of Man.
 And, since Jesus' father Joseph was of the genealogical line of David, some called Jesus by the title of Mashiach ben David -- the "son of David" by lineage.

-However, within scholarly messianic Judaism there is general understanding that Jesus was not the Mashiach (Messiah) that fulfilled all the prophecies or established the new covenant, as is obvious to those who understand the prophecies.
-And nothing in the Hebrew Bible (Old Testament) mentions anything about a Mashiach being killed and then magically "coming again."
+Within scholarly messianic Judaism it is understood that Jesus was not the Mashiach (Messiah) that fulfilled all the prophecies, nor did he establish The New Covenant prophesied by Jeremiah.
+Furthermore, nothing in the Hebrew Bible (Old Testament) mentions anything about a Mashiach being killed and then magically "coming again."
 Therefore, Jewish scholars in the rabbinical, talmudic, midrash and kabbalistic traditions are confident that Christian assumptions and expectations are misguided.

 Fortunately, this article is one of many in this message that reveals how and why all the different theories, assumptions and expectation Jews and Christians have about the Messiah are not accurate and are based on misinterpretation and misunderstanding -- best guesses, if you will.